-Only a few states have provided parents and communities with a one-stop-shop report card that demonstrates student and school progress in clear language with useful context.
+Only a few states have provided families and communities with a report card that demonstrates student and school progress in clear language with useful context.
 States should take advantage of the data they are already collecting and make that information more accessible and meaningful.

 ESSA charges states to highlight and act on inequities at every level of the education system.
-States should strive to go further than the requirements of the law to better serve every student.
+States should strive to go farther than the requirements of the law to better serve every student.

-- Shining a Light on Equity spotlights how states have successfully used data to address performance gaps and help educators and leaders ensure that all students have the support they need.
+- Shining a Light on Equity spotlights how states have successfully used data to address performance gaps, and helps educators and leaders ensure that all students have the support they need.

 - Roadmap for Foster Care and K–12 Data Linkages demonstrates the importance of data sharing between child welfare and education agencies to better coordinate and target student services.
 These data linkages are also the first step in meeting ESSA’s new foster care reporting requirements.